 As Starbucks workers continue to unionize—voting for a union in 200 stores across the country—some claim they’ve faced retaliation, from harassment to reduced hours and firings to entire stores being shuttered.

 Jordan Flowers, an Amazon warehouse worker, is a thorn in the side of his employer.
 He regularly speaks at labor rallies and leads protests against the online retail giant over how it treats workers.
 But being an activist doesn’t pay.

-When Frances Haugen revealed she was the Facebook whistleblower who supplied internal documents to Congress and the Wall Street Journal, she joined a growing list of current and former Silicon Valley employees who’ve come forward to call out military contracts, racism, sexism, contributions to climate crisis, pay disparities and more in the industry.Read More Here
+When Frances Haugen revealed she was the Facebook whistleblower who supplied internal documents to Congress and the Wall Street Journal, she joined a growing list of current and former Silicon Valley employees who’ve come forward to call out military contracts.

-The lopsided vote against a union at Amazon’s warehouse in Bessemer, Ala., was a major disappointment to organized labor, which regards the fight with Amazon as central to labor’s survival.
-Yet the defeat doesn’t mark the end of the campaign against Amazon so much as a shift in strategy.Read More Here
+The lopsided vote against a union at Amazon’s warehouse in Bessemer, Alabama was a major disappointment to organized labor, which regards the fight with Amazon as central to labor’s survival.

 At the end of October 2018, Claire Stapleton, then a YouTube employee, sent an email to an internal listserv where women discussed their experiences at Google.
 Employees had just learned that the company’s board of directors had approved a $90-million

 For months, Google employees have led a campaign demanding that the company terminate its contract with the Pentagon for Project Maven, a program that uses machine learning to improve targeting for drone strikes.
 Nearly five thousand Google workers signed an internal petition

 And stay in-the-know about how workers are democratizing the workplace, by subscribing to our email list.